 John is an adjunct professor at the William & Mary Law School, where he teaches a class on Entrepreneurship and the Law.
 A frequent speaker, he lectures on M&A transactions, federal and state securities law, funding, venture capital and private equity topics.

 He has been ranked by Chambers USA for Corporate/M&A Law (2019); listed in The Best Lawyers in America© for Tax Law and Corporate Law (2011-present); and listed in Virginia Super Lawyers for Securities & Corporate Finance (2010-present).
 He has also been listed as one of the Top Lawyers of Virginia by CoVa Biz Magazine (2017-present) and Martindale-Hubbell has rated him an AV attorney, its highest rating available.
+John is also listed among the "Legal Elite" by Virginia Business magazine (2020).

 John is a Phi Beta Kappa graduate from the University of Virginia.
 He graduated from the University of Virginia School of Law in 1984.